aghogwarts/PSUC_Lab/README.md

 ---

-In all the programs you may see that i've used a `comma(,)` in `scanf` statements and hence while typing in the comamnd line you'll have to put values accordingly.
+In all the programs you may see that i've used a `comma(,)` in `scanf` statements and hence while typing in the command line where the code is run you'll have to put values accordingly.
 <br><br>
 For example: